gabesullice/hades/README.md

 request the subsequent documents just as it would under HTTP/1.1.
 However, these responses will already be in a local cache or already on the way!

-What this means is the the "waterfall" effect is removed and all responses should be reveived as if the client sent parallel requests for all resources at once.
+What this means is that Hades eliminates the "waterfall" 🔥.
+All responses should be reveived as if the client sent parallel requests for every resources at once.